Maccabiah Games

+Organized by the Maccabi World Union, the First Maccabiah was held in 1932 in Tel Aviv during the British mandate.
 The Maccabiah Games were declared a "Regional Sports Event" by, and under the auspices and supervision of, the International Olympic Committee in 1961.

-Organized by the Maccabi World Union, the first games were held in 1932.

-The 2022 Maccabiah Games were originally scheduled for 2021, but were postponed and held in 2022 due to the global COVID-19 pandemic, making it the first summer games to be postponed.

-The next Maccabiah Games were supposed to be held in Israel between July 1, 2025 and July 22, 2025, but were postponed to the summer of 2026 due to the Iran–Israel war.
+The 22nd Maccabiah Games were held from 30 June to 14 July 2026, having been postponed from July 2025 because of the Iran–Israel war.
+More than 8,000 athletes from approximately 55 countries competed in 45 sports.

 Games

 Originally, the Maccabiah was held every three years.
 Since the 1953 Maccabiah Games, the event has generally been held every four years, in the year following the Olympic Games.

 The Maccabiah Games are open to Jewish athletes from around the world, as well as to all Israeli athletes regardless of ethnicity or religion.

 Competitions at the Maccabiah are organized into four divisions: 1) Open (Seniors); 2) Juniors; 3) Masters; and 4) Disabled.
 The Games are organized by the Maccabi World Union.